 The art department sponsors art exhibits in Quigley Gallery 1550 by faculty, students and visiting artists from around the world.
-The music department presents several concerts each season.
+The drama department presents a season of four productions, including comedy, drama, plays with music and children's plays.
+The music department presents several concerts each season, including a Christmas concert, a spring concert, and a musical.
 Faculty and student performances and recitals are an important part of the season.
 The music department invites all interested Clarke students regardless of major to audition for its vocal and instrumental ensembles.
-Ensembles include Clarke Collegiate Singers, the Clarke Cantabile Singers, the Clarke Wind Ensemble and other instrumental chamber groups.
+Ensembles include: Clarke Collegiate Singers, the Clarke Cantabile Singers, and other instrumental chamber groups.
+Auditions normally occur during the first week of classes.
 For additional information about any of these ensembles contact the music department.